met4citizen/Hypergraph/README.md

 Wolfram Model, the flux of causal edges through spacelike and timelike hypersurfaces is related to energy and momentum respectively.

+`Rule` mode represents the hypergraph rewriting rule as a hypergraph (experimental).

-Media control buttons let you rewind to the beginning, start/pause simulation and skip to the end / reheat. `Speed` sets the frame rate.
+Media control buttons let you reset the mode, start/pause simulation and skip to the end / reheat force engine.

 ## Highlighting